tacatac/basemaps/README.md

 Until recently imposm did not create the landusages_gen and waterareas_gen tables.
 Since 2.3.0 this is not the case anymore.

-If you do not have the generalized tables, you can change the landusage_data and waterareas_data entries in `generate_style.py` so that it queries the non-generalized tables on the lower zoom levels (this will be slower for the lower zoom levels).
+If you do not have the generalized tables, you can change the landusage_data and waterareas_data entries in `styles/default.py` so that it queries the non-generalized tables on the lower zoom levels (this will be slower for the lower zoom levels).

 The generated mapfile can also be made to query an osm database created with osm2pgsql rather than imposm.

 This setup is not recommended as it will be much slower.
-To use the osm2pgsql schema, you should add the `osm2pgsql` entry to the list of styles for an entry of style_aliases near the end of generate_style.py, e.g:
+To use the osm2pgsql schema, you should add the `osm2pgsql` entry to the list of styles for an entry of `style_aliases` in `generate_style.py`, e.g:

     "bingosm2pgsql":"default,outlined,bing,osm2pgsql"